What are the best short term investments?

 The company’s platform makes private credit investing as easy as any traditional brokerage.
 Even better is that Percent offers investment horizons as low as one month, so you should be able to find an opportunity that meets your needs without much difficulty.

-A high-yield savings account (HYSA) is one of the best high-yield short-term investments you can make and is my pick for the best 1-year investment.
-They offer higher yields than MMAs and are FDIC-insured, unlike MMMFs (you’ll see both of those later on in this roundup.)
+If safety and security are the name of the game for you, a high-yield savings account (HYSA) is one of the best high-yield short-term investments you can make.
+It’s my pick for the best 1-year investment on this list.

 4. Short-Term Bond Funds